est-kim/facebark/README.md

 FaceBark is a monolithic application built using a FastAPI framework with PostgreSQL on the back-end and React on the front-end.

-Click this link (or paste it into your web browser) for a visual overview of the application's design: https://i.ibb.co/Xs0y98s/Screen-Shot-2023-03-08-at-3-55-47-PM.png
+Click this link (or paste it into your web browser) for a visual overview of the application's data architecture: https://i.ibb.co/Xs0y98s/Screen-Shot-2023-03-08-at-3-55-47-PM.png

 ## How to run